 Liswood, a nationally recognized speaker, author, and advisor, has contributed to leadership and diversity in the diversity community for many years.
 Former commissioner of the City of Seattle Women’s Commission, Liswood was the owner/publisher of Seattle Woman.
 In 2000, the Secretary of Defense appointed her to a three-year term of the Defense Advisory Committee on Women in the Services (DACOWITS).
-After the events of September 11, 2001, Liswood became a reserve police officer in Washington DC and is now a sergeant.
+After the events of September 11, 2001, Liswood graduated from the Washington DC police academy and became a reserve police officer.
+She recently retired as a sergeant.

 Liswood has also held management positions in the airline industry, and was a consultant for the Boston Consulting Group.
 She holds an M.B.A. from Harvard Business School and a B.A. from California State University, San Diego.
 She holds a J.D. degree from the University of California, Davis, School of Law, and is admitted to practice law in California and Massachusetts.

 Her latest book, The Loudest Duck (Wiley and Sons 2010), is a business guide that uses parables and anecdotes to examine the challenges to traditional workplace diversity efforts and provides innovative strategies to create truly effective workplaces for all.